-a.
-Procedures
+A. Procedures

-- 1. A tenure evaluation dossier, shall be submitted by the candidate during each year of their probationary period to faculty portfolio system.
-It shall conform to the "Institutional Format for Faculty Review Dossier" (ADM 06-503, Appendix D).
+- 1. A tenure evaluation folder, or dossier, shall be submitted by the candidate during each year of their probationary period to the department chair.
+It shall conform to the "Institutional Format for Faculty Review Dossier" (HOP 6-505).
 Note that supporting documents must include the evaluations from all levels from the tenure reviews in all previous years. - 2.
-Full-time tenured and tenure-track faculty shall determine by vote the membership of the Department Tenure and Promotion Committee(s).
-In the event that the department does not establish a Committee of the Whole, the membership will be determined by secret ballot.
+Full-time tenured and tenure-track faculty shall determine by secret ballot the membership of the Department Tenure and Promotion Committee(s).
 The following restrictions apply: - a.
 The department chair and associate deans are disqualified from service on department's T&P committees. - b.
-Assistant professors are to be reviewed by one committee consisting exclusively of tenured faculty; associate professors are to be reviewed by one committee consisting exclusively of full professors.
+Assistant professors are to be reviewed by one committee consisting exclusively of tenured faculty; associate professors are to be reviewed by one committee consisting exclusively of full professors. - c.
 Each committee shall be comprised of (i) at least three faculty members or (ii) at least one-third of the department's tenured faculty members, whichever is greater.
-In the event that the department does not have the requisite number of eligible personnel, the college dean, in consultation with the department chair and departmental faculty, will appoint faculty from another department in the college.
-Faculty being reviewed may recommend faculty members to serve on this committee, (Appendix E, section 1.c.iv).
+In the event that the department does not have the requisite number of eligible personnel, the college dean, in consultation with the department chair, will appoint faculty from another department in the college. - d.

-- d.
 The Department T&P Committee shall elect its own chair. - e.
 Committee members with a conflict of interest shall recuse themselves from all relevant committee deliberations and voting.
 A conflict of interest includes having an intimate relationship (e.g., spouse or domestic partner) with the candidate.
 For other close relationships (e.g., close friendship or extensive scholarly collaboration), the committee member should consult with the dean concerning participation.
-It is the committee member's responsibility to disclose potential conflicts/recuse themselves if they cannot make a decision based solely upon the evidence. - 3.
+Committee members who cannot make a decision based solely upon the evidence or for any other reason shall also recuse themselves. - 3.
 Tenured members of the department shall vote on whether to recommend the promotion of tenure-track faculty.
 To this end, they shall have access to the dossiers of candidates who are applying for tenure and to the T&P Committee's report.
 The recommendations of both the T&P Committee and the Department will be included in the candidate's dossier when it goes to the department chair. - 4.
-Each year, in accordance with the Pathways for Review Deadlines, the Department T&P Committee and department chair will independently and successively evaluate a candidate's performance and provide the candidate with the following: - a. written evaluation of noted strengths and/or areas for improvement in performance, including substantive justifications as to any recommendations, whether positive or negative; - b. recommendation to reappoint on tenure-track or remove from tenure-track; - c. recommendation for consideration for tenure when appropriate. - 5.
-Tenure-track candidates are expected to demonstrate consistent progress toward the achievement of tenure.
-To facilitate this progress, the candidate will have a conference with the department chair each year at the conclusion of the tenure evaluation process to discuss perceived strengths/weakness, possible means of improvement, and prospects for reappointment and continuation to final tenure review. - 6.
-Faculty responsibilities are teaching, scholarship, and professional service.
-In the Department of Philosophy these performances are standardly weighted as follows during performance reviews: - a.
-Teaching, 40% - b.
-Scholarship, 40% - c.
-Professional Service, 20%
+Each year, in accordance with the Pathways for Review Deadlines, the Department T&P Committee and department chair will independently and successively evaluate a candidate's performance and provide the candidate with the following: